The Guy from Vought: The Boys (2006–2012)

-The Guy From Vought is Vought-American's major presence in the series, regularly sitting in on the Seven's meetings.
-His real name, James Stillwell, while first mentioned in #29, is not explicitly confirmed to refer to him until #63, until which point he is presented solely as the embodiment of the company, also known as the Vought Guy, first introduced in #4.
-An apparent high-functioning sociopath, the Guy From Vought aims to make a profit at the expense of others, suffering no remorse for any actions.
-He is highly methodical and considers nothing is unimportant during planning.
-He also freely admits in #40 that Vought-American are gambling that Homelander will be controllable until they've won, and if he's not they can only "try not to be there at the time".
-Two major developments occur by sheer accident: the death of VA's CEO by a heart attack in #34, and the President being killed by a rabid animal in #60.
-When the latter happens, the Guy From Vought said he felt "cheated".
-Herogasm #4 mentions he had come up under Vought's recently deceased CEO Mr. Edgar, and #29 has Vought minutes from 1989 mentioning ‘Stillwell’ as a "keen" young man working in then-executive Edgar's office.
+The Guy from Vought is the overarching antagonist in the series and Vought-American's major presence in the series, regularly sitting in on the Seven's meetings.
+His real name, James Stillwell, is first mentioned early on, but not explicitly confirmed to refer to him until he identifies himself to Billy Butcher.
+As a sociopathic executive, the Guy from Vought aims to make a profit at the expense of others, suffering no remorse for any actions.
+He is highly methodical and considers nothing as unimportant during planning.
+He also freely admits that Vought-American are gambling that Homelander will be controllable until they have won, and if he is not they can only "try not to be there at the time".
+Two major developments occur by sheer accident: the death of VA's CEO by a heart attack, and the President being killed by a rabid animal.
+When the latter happens, the Guy from Vought said he felt "cheated".
+It is revealed in a conversation during the Herogasm event he had come up under Vought's recently deceased CEO Mr. Edgar, and Vought minutes from 1989 mentioning 'Stillwell' as a "keen" young man working in then-executive Edgar's office.

 His calm exterior is in contrast to the superhero teams he oversees: he never shows any concern in the Seven's meetings or around the Homelander, despite their powers, nor around Russian mob boss Little Nina.
-He is also utterly ruthless: after ordering the slaughter of every member of the G-Men to prevent the truth of Professor Godolkin's activities getting out (which he'd previously covered up), he then arranges for Pre-Wiz, the children Godolkin was training and sexually abusing, to be kidnapped, locked into a large crate and finally dropped from an aircraft over the sea.
+At one point, Starlight describes him to Homelander as 'the world's most patient kindergarten teacher', to which Homelander merely replies that it is true and indeed how the man sees 'supes'.
+He is also utterly ruthless: after ordering the slaughter of every member of the G-Men to prevent the truth of Professor Godolkin's activities getting out (which he had previously covered up), he then arranges for Pre-Wiz, the children Godolkin was training and sexually abusing, to be kidnapped, locked into a large crate and finally dropped from an aircraft over the sea.
 Each of these acts are carried out by different groups of Red River operatives, as he thought that even Red River personnel might find the outright murder of children to be too much.
-Jack from Jupiter considers the Guy From Vought to be worse than the Seven, and has said he used to have nightmares about the sort of things the executive might have had done; Homelander has shown signs of wanting to kill him, but always stops himself and seemed genuinely scared of him (or the true power he wields) in Herogasm #5.
+Jack from Jupiter considers the Guy from Vought to be worse than the Seven, and has said he used to have nightmares about the sort of things the executive might have had done.